hclimente/hclimente.github.io/_posts/2025-05-02-hf-transformers.md

 Here’s how MLM training breaks down in four steps:

 1. **Tokenizer:** First, we convert the input DNA sequence into a sequence of integers (_tokens_), each representing a subsequence of length 6 nucleotides ("6-mers").
-The total number of tokens is 4,107: one for each of the $$4^6 = 4096$$ possible 6-mers and 11 special tokens ([CLS](https://en.wikipedia.org/wiki/Sentence_embedding), MASK, PAD and a few others).<d-footnote>You can learn more about the tokenizer in the [supplementary notes](https://github.com/hclimente/hclimente.github.io/blob/main/assets/python/2025-05-02-hf-transformers/supplementary.ipynb).</d-footnote> The tokenizer transforms our 18-nucleotide sequence `ATGGTAGCTACATCATCT` into a tokenized sequence of length 4: `[3, 506, 3662, 1567]`.
+The total number of tokens is 4,107: one for each of the $$4^6 = 4096$$ possible 6-mers and 11 special tokens ([CLS](https://en.wikipedia.org/wiki/Sentence_embedding), MASK, PAD and a few others).<d-footnote>You can learn more about the tokenizer in the <a href="https://github.com/hclimente/hclimente.github.io/blob/main/assets/python/2025-05-02-hf-transformers/supplementary.ipynb">supplementary notes</a>.</d-footnote> The tokenizer transforms our 18-nucleotide sequence `ATGGTAGCTACATCATCT` into a tokenized sequence of length 4: `[3, 506, 3662, 1567]`.
 This includes the CLS token (`3`) and three tokens representing three 6-mers.
 During training, a random subset of 15% of the tokens are replaced by the MASK token (`2`).
 These are the parts of the sequence that the model will try to recover.
 Let's mask the last token in our example: `[3, 506, 3662, 2]`.

 2. **Embedding layer:** An embedding layer transforms the tokenized sequence of integers into an fixed-length vector of real values (_embedding_).
 On this embedding, a positional encoding is added to preserve information about the position of each token.